HannaMeressa/Predict-Covid-19/README.md

 #American Collge Of Technology (Department of MSCS)
-#Prediction of COVID-2019 an improved prediction model
+#Preventive measures during pandemic in data mining

 This study applies an improved mathematical model to analyse and predict the growth of the epidemic.
 An ML-based improved model has been applied to predict the potential threat of COVID-19 in countries worldwide.
 We show that using iterative weighting for fitting Generalized Inverse Weibull distribution, a better fit can be obtained to develop a prediction framework.
 This has been deployed on a cloud computing platform for more accurate and real-time prediction of the growth behavior of the epidemic.
-Interactive prediction graphs can be seen at: https://collaboration.coraltele.com/Predict-Covid-19/.
+Interactive prediction graphs can be seen at: https://collaboration.coraltele.com/new/.

 ## Quick installation of real-time prediction webapp